alexwang177/path-finder/README.md

-This project is a simulator that helps to visualize various pathfinding algorithms.
+This project is a simulator built in React that helps to visualize various pathfinding algorithms.

 Live Demo: